rust-project-primer/book/src/ci/readme.md

 - Having automated tests (CI) and enforcing them to succeed dramatically reduces incidents in production.
-Code projects should not rely on correctness because of knowledge hidden inside senior developer brains, but rather their proprties should be encoded, measured and tested automatically.
+Code projects should not rely on correctness because of knowledge hidden inside senior developer brains, but rather their properties should be encoded, measured and tested automatically.
 - Having frequent and automated deployments (CD) allows teams to react faster, making them automated forces teams to write good tests to prevent production incidents.